-ARTICLE VI.
-APPEALS AND VARIANCES
+ARTICLE V. - APPEALS AND VARIANCES

-Section.
-9-81.
-Authority of Board of Adjustment.
+Sec.
+9-81. - Authority of board of adjustment.

-- (a) The Board of Adjustment shall hear and decide appeals from any order, decision, determination or interpretation made by the Floodplain Administrator pursuant to or regarding these regulations. - (b) The Board of Adjustment shall hear and decide petitions for Variances from the requirements of this ordinance.
+- (a) The board of adjustment shall hear and decide appeals from any order, decision, determination or interpretation made by the floodplain administrator pursuant to or regarding these regulations. - (b) The board of adjustment shall hear and decide petitions for variances from the requirements of this chapter.

-Section 9-82.
-Initiation and Filing of Appeal.
+Sec.
+9-82. - Initiation and filing of appeal.

-- (a) An appeal of an order, decision, determination or interpretation made by the Floodplain Administrator may be initiated by any person aggrieved by any officer, department, board or bureau of the city. - (b) A notice of appeal in the form prescribed by the Board of Adjustment must be filed with the Board's Clerk, with a copy to the Floodplain Administrator, within twenty (20) days of the order, decision, determination or interpretation and must be accompanied by a nonrefundable filing fee as established by the city council.
-Failure to timely file such notice and fee will constitute a waiver of any rights to appeal under this section and the Board of Adjustment shall have no jurisdiction to hear the appeal.
+- (a) An appeal of an order, decision, determination or interpretation made by the floodplain administrator may be initiated by any person aggrieved by any officer, department, board or bureau of the city. - (b) A notice of appeal in the form prescribed by the board of adjustment must be filed with the board's clerk, with a copy to the floodplain administrator, within 20thirty (30) days of receipt of the written order, decision, determination or interpretation and must be accompanied by a nonrefundable filing fee as established by the city council.
+If the notice of the decision is sent by mail, it is presumed received on the third business day after it is sent.
+Failure to timely file such notice and fee will constitute a waiver of any rights to appeal under this section and the board of adjustment shall have no jurisdiction to hear the appeal.

-Section 9-83.
-Standards and Hearing Procedure.
+Sec.
+9-83. - Standards and hearing procedure.

-(a) The Board of Adjustment will conduct the hearing on an appeal of an order, decision, determination or interpretation of these regulations in accordance with its normal hearing procedures as set out in the City of Charlotte Zoning Code.

-(b) At the conclusion of the hearing, the Board of Adjustment may reverse or modify the order, decision, determination or interpretation under appeal upon finding an error in the application of these regulations on the part of the Floodplain Administrator who rendered the decision, determination or interpretation.
-In modifying the decision, determination or interpretation, the Board will have all the powers of the officer from whom the appeal is taken.
+- (a) The board of adjustment will conduct the hearing on an appeal of an order, decision, determination or interpretation of these regulations in accordance with its normal hearing procedures as set out in the City Zoning Code. - (b) At the conclusion of the hearing, the board of adjustment may reverse or modify the order, decision, determination or interpretation under appeal upon finding an error in the application of these regulations on the part of the floodplain administrator who rendered the decision, determination or interpretation.
+In modifying the decision, determination or interpretation, the board will have all the powers of the officer from whom the appeal is taken.

-Section 9-84.
-Initiation and Filing of Variance Petition.
+Sec.
+9-84. - Initiation and filing of variance petition.

-- (a) A petition for Variance may be initiated only by the owner of the affected property, or an agent authorized in writing to act on the owner's behalf. - (b) A petition for a Variance from these regulations in the form prescribed by the Board of Adjustment must be filed with the Board's Clerk, with a copy to the Floodplain Administrator, and be accompanied by a nonrefundable filing fee as established by the city council.
+- (a) A petition for variance may be initiated only by the owner of the affected property, or an agent authorized in writing to act on the owner's behalf. - (b) A petition for a variance from these regulations in the form prescribed by the board of adjustment must be filed with the board's clerk, with a copy to the floodplain administrator, and be accompanied by a nonrefundable filing fee as established by the city council.

-Section 9-85.
-Factors for Consideration and Determination of Completeness
+Sec.
+9-85. - Factors for consideration and determination of completeness.